puppetlabs/relay-docs/docs/getting_started.md

   - echo "Hello world.
 Your message was $(ni get -p {.message}), and the generated output was $(ni get -p {.dynamic})"
 ```

-We've added a `generated-output` step which uses the `ni` utility to override the default value with the output of the `/bin/date` program.
+We've added a `generated-output` step which uses the `ni` utility to set the value of a key named `dynamic` with the output of the `/bin/date` program.
 The spec for the `hello-world` step looks up that value with the `!Output` function and makes it available inside the step for `ni` to read.

 ## Update and run it via the CLI